arikan/valtz/README.md

 ## Mechanism

+The Valtz protocol consists of two main contracts:

+1. `Valtz.sol`: The factory contract for creating pools
+2. `ValtzPool.sol`: The individual pool contract

+## Valtz.sol

+The `Valtz` contract is responsible for creating new pools and includes the following main functions:

+- **createPool**: Creates a new pool with the given configuration.
+This function is currently permissionless but will be removed in production.

+  - `config`: A struct containing the pool configuration parameters

+- **adminCreatePool**: Creates a new pool, restricted to accounts with the `POOL_CREATOR_ADMIN_ROLE`.

+  - `config`: A struct containing the pool configuration parameters

+- **subnetOwnerCreatePool**: Creates a new pool, intended to be restricted to subnet owners (implementation pending).
+  - `config`: A struct containing the pool configuration parameters

+## ValtzPool.sol

-The contract in `src/Valtz.sol` consists of the following functionality:
+The `ValtzPool` contract represents an individual staking pool and includes the following main functions:

-- **createPool**: Creates a futures staking pool for a specific blockchain/subnet.
-Only allowed creators for a specific subnet can create pools.

-  - `_token` The ERC20 token used for staking and rewards
-  - `_rewardAmount` The initial amount of tokens for rewards
-  - `_boostRate` The boost rate for rewards (1-100)
-  - `_requiredDuration` The required staking duration (e.g., 360 days)
+- **initialize**: Initializes the pool with the given configuration (called by the factory contract).

-  - `_subnetID` The ID of the subnet for this pool
+  - `config`: A struct containing the pool configuration parameters

-- **depositToPool**: Allows users to deposit tokens into a specific pool.
-Mints receipt tokens to represent the user's stake and the reward.
+- **deposit**: Allows users to deposit tokens into the pool.

-  - `_poolId` The ID of the pool to deposit into
+  - `tokens`: The amount of tokens to deposit
-  - `_amount` The amount of tokens to deposit
+  - `receiver`: The address to receive the minted receipt tokens

-- **claimReward**: Allows users to claim rewards and withdraw their stake.
+- **redeem**: Allows users to redeem their staked tokens and claim rewards.

-  - `_poolId` The ID of the pool to claim from
-  - `_amount` The amount of receipt/futures token (burned after transferring deposit + rewards)
+  - `amount`: The amount of receipt tokens to redeem
-  - `_validationProof` Proof of required staking duration

-- **withdrawReward**: Allows pool creators to withdraw excess rewards.
-Only the pool creator can withdraw, and only excess rewards can be withdrawn.
+  - `receiver`: The address to receive the withdrawn tokens and rewards

-  - `_poolId` The ID of the pool to withdraw from
-  - `_amount` The amount of rewards to withdraw

-- **increasePoolReward**: Allows pool creators to increase the reward balance of a pool.
-Only the pool creator can increase rewards.
+  - `attestedValidation`: A struct containing validation data
+  - `signedAuth`: A struct containing authorization data

+- **start**: Starts the pool, allowing deposits and redemptions (only callable by the owner).

+- **startAt**: Starts the pool at a specific timestamp (only callable by the owner).

-  - `_poolId` The ID of the pool to increase rewards for
+  - `_startTime`: The timestamp to start the pool

-  - `_additionalReward` The amount of additional rewards to add
+- **rescue functions**: Allow the owner to rescue various token types (ERC20, ERC721, ERC1155) and native currency from the contract.

+Key features of the ValtzPool contract:

+- Uses OpenZeppelin's upgradeable contracts
+- Implements ERC20 functionality for receipt tokens
+- Includes a boost rate mechanism for rewards
+- Tracks validator intervals to prevent double-redemption
+- Implements role-based access control for certain functions
+- Uses attestations for validation proofs
+- Utilizes delegated authorization for redemptions

+The contract also includes various view functions for calculating rewards, checking pool status, and retrieving validator intervals.

 ## Usage